 For one reason or another, goals can be daunting, cumbersome and hard to achieve.
 But they don’t have to be.
 Armed with the right strategy you can meet your goals, lead your team to achieve theirs and enjoy all the rewards that follow.

-Here are seven things you can do that will empower you to help your employees reach their goals and take your business to the next level.
+Here are seven tips to help with coaching employees to improve performance and taking your business to the next level.

 1. Give them the why

 The main way to keep everyone – from executives to entry-level employees – focused on their goals throughout the year is to reinforce the big picture.
 How does each goal contribute to the organization?
 Why is this specific goal important in the bigger scheme of things?
 How will everyone benefit from accomplishing this goal?

 Effective leaders keep the emphasis on why the goal makes a difference to the company as a whole.
 Specific goals are fine, but don’t lose sight of the bigger purpose.
 Passionate people are driven by a cause, a purpose and a belief.
 Leaders who start with the why inspire those around them to take action.
 Keep it on the why.
 When you do, everybody wins.